Clapham, North Yorkshire: Geography

 Clapham is situated at the base of Ingleborough mountain, one of Yorkshire's "Three Peaks" – Ingleborough, Whernside and Pen-y-ghent – and is a starting point for its ascent.

 Running through the village is Clapham Beck, fed from Fell Beck which starts on the slopes of Ingleborough and sinks into Gaping Gill, England's highest waterfall, where Fell Beck drops 110 metres vertically into a pothole, and exits via Ingleborough Cave into Clapham Beck.
 The beck feeds into the River Lune via the River Wenning.
 The beck is crossed by four bridges in the village (two footbridges: Brokken Bridge and Mafeking Bridge, and two road bridges).

 Above the village is a man-made lake built and expanded in the 19th century.
-This provided pressure for the water turbines and the drinking water supply, while the outflow fed an artificial waterfall at the top of the village.
+This river provides pressure for the water turbines and the drinking water supply, while the outflow fed an artificial waterfall at the top of the village.

 Clapham lies on the Craven Fault zone, a complex geological fault which marks the division of the sandstone rocks of the Bowland area and the limestone of the Ingleborough area.
-However, the valley of Clapham Beck has cut through the limestone and into the underlying Ordovician basement rocks which produce soils that are acid, not alkaline like those on the limestone.
-This is beneficial to the many species of rhododendron planted along Clapdale and which would suffer in alkaline soils.
+However, the valley of Clapham Beck has cut through the limestone and into the underlying Ordovician basement rocks which produce soils that are acidic, not alkaline like those on the limestone.
+This is beneficial to the many species of rhododendron planted along Clapdale, which would suffer in alkaline soils.

 Local businesses and amenities

-The village contains a village hall, the New Inn public house, a community-run shop, a small number of businesses, guest houses, and Ingleborough Hall outdoor education centre.
+The village contains a village hall, the New Inn public house, a community-run shop, a small number of businesses, guest houses, and the Ingleborough Hall outdoor education centre.
 Clapham used to have a CofE Primary School which closed in July 2020.

 From 1939 until 2000 The Dalesman magazine was based in the village.

 The car park is run by the Yorkshire Dales National Park, with fees going directly to it.

 Ingleborough Cave is a show cave open to the public, accessed through the grounds of the Ingleborough Estate.
 Beyond the show cave a path continues through the gorge of Trow Gill to the well-known vertical pothole Gaping Gill.
 Local caving clubs set up a winch down Gaping Gill during the Spring and August bank holidays, when it is open to the public.

 The Cave Rescue Organisation, which serves people and animals above and below ground across a wide area of the Dales, is based in the village.

 The village is served by Clapham railway station which is situated 1 mi south-west of the village.